Colorado lawmakers look to AI to detect wildfires earlier - NewsBreak

 "Once these fires get into cresting in the tree tops, it's going to take a lot of resources, a lot of manpower, and a lot of good luck to knock them down," Coram said.

-Once a camera signals that there could be a fire, the photos and information are run through the company’s intelligence center for human vetting — the algorithm could’ve mistaken a tractor’s dust cloud or even geyser for a smoke plume — before it’s sent along to fire agencies, he said.
+Once a camera signals that there could be a fire, the photos and information are run through the company's intelligence center for human vetting — the algorithm could've mistaken a tractor's dust cloud or even geyser for a pillar of smoke — before it's sent along to fire agencies, he said.
+Satyam added that the benefits go beyond detection, allowing fire agencies to pinpoint a blaze's location and monitor a live feed of the burn.

 AI has gained notoriety for breaking into a number of fields — from creating propaganda and disinformation to writing essays or cover letters about whatever the user requests.